LawZhou/At-channel/README.md

 7. After the server successfully launched, enter <localhost:3000> in the browser and you can see the application.

+## Running instruction

-8. Try uploading videos, switching between videos, posting comments, rating the videos.
+1. Try uploading videos, switching between videos, posting comments, rating the videos.

-9. Try switching account and repeat step 8.
+2. Try switching your account and repeat step 2.